What Makes New Orleans So Fun? These Experiences Say It All

-Whether you are heading to the French Quarter for a weekend, or going to the biggest party in the world during Mardi Gras, there is something to enjoy for everyone.
+Whether you are heading to the French Quarter for a weekend or going to the biggest party in the world during Mardi Gras, there is something about the city to enjoy for everyone.
 There are certainly plenty of things to do in the Big Easy, but the following 35 are some of my favorite attractions and activities to add to your New Orleans itinerary!

 Stop for a Beignet at Café du Monde